Brooke Fraser: Artistry and influences

 Fraser's music tends to contain Christian themes and imagery while "her work with Hillsong allowed her to fully express her faith."
 Her genres include folk-pop with more recent pop elements incorporated into her work.
 Fraser's image as an artist is described as a "dark-haired, wide-eyed, eternally innocent Christian who sang of happy feet, being thrown a lifeline and things in the water."
 As an artist who writes her songs, she is described as "fast-paced and diligent; she throws herself into everything," fashion and lyric-wise.

-She has cited New Zealand artist Lorde as an influence.
+In a Newshub interview, Fraser noted that "pop music is music that everyone can connect to and get on board with, and that's really the same with worship music.
+Ideally, it's music that you can come into a church and sing, whether you're a mechanic or a singer or a doctor or a stay-at-home mum, that you would find a connection point in those lyrics which uplifts you, connects you to God and helps you on your own journey".
+She has also cited New Zealand artist Lorde as an influence.

 Philanthropy

 In late 2010 whilst on tour in the US promoting her third album Flags, Fraser, in conjunction with charity: water, ran a birthday campaign asking her fans to donate $27 in honour of her 27th birthday.
 The goal was to raise $50,000 to build clean water wells in Ethiopia.
-The campaign was similar to those of Justin Bieber, Will Smith and Adam Lambert.

 Fraser has worked with World Vision as an Artist Associate since 2001.
 She has visited Cambodia and Tanzania with World Vision, the Philippines with Opportunity International and independently travelled to Rwanda in June 2005, in June 2006 as part of charity event "Hope Rwanda", and in May 2007 when she filmed the music video for the song "Albertine" off her second studio album of the same name.
 Fraser was one of many New Zealand performers to work alongside New Zealand comedy band Flight of the Conchords in their 2012 New Zealand Red Nose Day charity song "Feel Inside (And Stuff Like That)".